Residential land lease communities

 In a land lease community, you own the home but lease the land where the home sits from the community operator.
 You pay rent for the right to occupy the site with a manufactured home or a moveable dwelling.
 Even when a community has a rule that residents must be over a certain age to live there, it is not a retirement village.

-There are close to 500 land lease communities in New South Wales, accommodating about 34,000 residents.
+There are more than 500 land lease communities in New South Wales, accommodating about 40,000 residents.
 They offer a variety of services, facilities and financial arrangements.
-Some cater only to permanent home owners.
+Some cater only to permanent homeowners.
 Others have a mixture of tourists, tenants and long-term casual occupants.
 There are also different types of operators within the industry, ranging from large corporations to small family businesses.

 Register of land lease communities